raniabdelfattah/WST_MS1_Group_7/README.md

 ### Category Tag Alignment

-**Challenge**: Recipe cards had inconsistent heights because tags appeared at different positions.
+**Challenge**: Recipe cards had inconsistent heights because tags appeared at different positions, creating a scattered, unaligned appearance.

-**Solution**: Restructured the card content order using CSS flexbox with `order` property, placing tags immediately after titles.
-Used `margin-top: auto` on the button to push it to the bottom of each card.
+**Solution**: Restructured the card content order using CSS flexbox with the `order` property, placing tags immediately after titles.
+This ensures all cards have tags in the same visual position regardless of title length.
+Used `margin-top: auto` on the button to push it to the bottom of each card, and set `flex: 1` on the description to fill remaining space.

 ### CSS-only Mobile Navigation

-**Challenge**: Creating a functional mobile menu without JavaScript.
+**Challenge**: Creating a functional mobile menu without JavaScript that slides from the correct side.

 **Solution**: Implemented a hidden checkbox pattern with adjacent sibling selectors.
 The checkbox state controls menu visibility and hamburger animation through pure CSS.
+Fixed positioning issues to ensure menu slides from the left side consistently.

 ### Footer Layout Lock